-Beth--Yes, he is kinder towards me and wants to be my hero.
+Beth--Yes, he is kinder and wants to be my hero.
 It's like his chest gets all peacock proud.
-He now will help me around the house, if I ask as a kind, loving wife vs. the bitter bitch of nagging.
+He will help me around the house if I ask, as a kind, loving wife vs. the bitter bitch of nagging.
 TFC-- As an older married Christian woman, what advice would you give to the younger married women on how to love their husbands and their children, as found in Titus 2:3-5.

 Beth-- Ladies, your husband is a gift from God.
 Cherish him and protect that gift.
-We don't realize that as women we hold the power and glue for our homes.
-Love your husband, encourage him to be all that God has for him.
+We don't realize that as women, we hold the power and glue for our homes.
+Love your husband and encourage him to be all God has for him.
 Let him know the good things you notice about him.
 Gain the self-control of a kind heart towards him and his children.
 The culture teaches us to blame, criticize, and nag our husbands.
 Those things do not work.
 Write him a love letter, but actions always speak louder.
 Those of you from divorced homes don't have to continue that pattern.
 It's not your fate and not what God wants.

 The creator of the Universe designed marriage, and The Holy Trinity is part of your marriage.
 Get as many tools as you can and marriage retreats.
 You got this, ladies!
 To God be the Glory.

 Titus 2:3-5 New Revised Standard Version Catholic Edition (NRSVCE)